This simple crockpot cranberry sauce uses only 5 ingredients but the bourbon makes it seem much fancier!

 Shop the Post

 This recipe was originally published in 2015 and again in 2019.
-The photos got a major upgrade this year!
+The photos got a major upgrade last year!
 Enjoy these old school photos! 🙂